-10 Alternative Technical Approaches in R and Python
+10 Alternative Technical Approaches in R, Python and Julia

 set of packages tries to bring the principles of tidy data into the realm of statistical modeling and we will illustrate this briefly.